milkru/raytracer_unity/README.md

 ## About The Project
 ![Product Name Screen Shot][product-screenshot]
-A simple real-time raytracing project built using GPU compute in Unity engine.
+A simple real-time ray-tracing project built using GPU compute in Unity engine.

 ### Built With
 This project is built using Unity [2019.4.35f1](https://unity3d.com/get-unity/download/archive).

 ## Getting Started
-By running the project, Unity renderer would be used by default, but by pressing the `SPACE` button, the same scene would get rendered using the raytracing path.
+By running the project, Unity renderer would be used by default, but by pressing the `SPACE` button, the same scene would get rendered using the ray-tracing path.
-This allows for easy comparison.
+This allows easy comparison.

 ## Features
 * Hard shadows